Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 It’s no coincidence that Mr Suricate in One to One Monaco once again.

-• Test all of their omnichannel journeys
+• To test all their omnichannel customer journeys

 Using end-to-end automated testing, Mr Suricate real customer journeys: